DBO-DKFZ/expert_informed_histo_classification/README.md

 This code is developed and maintained by [*Heinlein, L.*](https://github.com/V3ritate).

+The code for the dermoscopic classifier can be found [here](https://github.com/DBO-DKFZ/expert_informed_derma_classification).

 The following sections include instructions for installation, running a demo, and preparing your own dataset for model training, tuning, or evaluation.

 The specific configurations for the model trained on one-hot encoded majority votes [`models/HistoMajority.ckpt`](./models/HistoMajority.ckpt) and for the model trained on reviewer uncertainties as soft labels [`models/HistoSoftLabels.ckpt`](./models/HistoSoftLabels.ckpt) are available in [`cfg/config.yaml`](./cfg/config.yaml) and [`cfg/config_soft.yaml`](./cfg/config_soft.yaml), respectively.